Okay, I get it. You want to go to Kazakhstan and meet beautiful Kazakh girls. Why else you’d want to go there, I don’t know. (I’m kidding, of course).

 On top of it, the language is interesting, the cities vast, and it’s a great stopover point between Asia and Europe.
 If you get your Kazakhstan visa, you’ve unlocked a great part of the world, at a great price.
 I promise, you won’t regret it.

-If you’ve got questions regarding the visa process or anything Kazakhstan, leave them in the comments below.
+If you’ve got questions regarding the visa process or anything Kazakhstan, leave them in the comments below and I’ll make sure to try and answer them as well as I can.